bduvenhage/bduvenhage.github.io/_posts/2019-04-04-the-knapsack-problem.md

 find good solutions to very big knapsack problems.

 The full [source](https://github.com/bduvenhage/Bits-O-Cpp/tree/master/knapsack) with execution timing is available in my Bits-O-Cpp repo.
-I use this repo as a reference for myself, but I'll try and also maintain there examples of how anyone can use those bits of sweet C++ code.
+I use this repo as a reference for myself, but I aim to also maintain examples of how anyone can use those bits of sweet C++ code.